jcampon/PrimeNumbersTable/README.md

 * The implementation is an ASP.NET MVC5 website developed in Visual Studio 2015 Community Edition
 * To run the site just download the solution in Visual Studio, build it and run it to use the application in a web browser
-* The solution contains a set of unit tests implemented using NUNit
+* The solution contains a set of unit tests implemented using NUnit
 * Also, the solution uses NLog for logging operations.
-Please make sure before running the application that you specify a valid path for the log on the NLog.config file
+Please make sure before running the application that you specify a valid path for the log output on the NLog.config file

 ####What I am pleased with about my implementation

 * First of all, the implementation does fullfil the criteria in terms of input and output values
-* I think I've achieved a decent separationof concerns between the generation of the prime numbers by an implemented algorith in code (not from a library, as requested) and then the presentation of the table result
+* I think I've achieved a decent separation of concerns between the generation of the prime numbers by an implemented algorith in code (not from a library, as requested) and then the presentation of the table result
 * I initially wanted to implement a solution that would not involve constructing a two-dimensional array of numbers (containing all the data for the final table to be displayed) and would only have to deal with a single array of numbers instead.
 This should save quite a bit of memory when going for high numbers as we would only need to store N numbers in memory as opposed to N^2.
 I think I've managed to achieve that with my implementation
-* Some caching refinements in the algorith and the controller should help in improving performance
+* Some caching refinements that I later added into the algorithm and the controller should help in improving performance comparing to the initial implementation
 * There is some basic logging in place too, which would help to evaluate performance based on the lenght of time the logged processes take to run and the input provided.
 Apart from the obvious monitoring benefits for the application
 * The unit tests added should cover the most relevant parts of the functionality
 * The data annotations and client validation capabilities provided by ASP.NET MVC5 out of the box make easy to take care of those parts  wthout having to implement much custom logic to validate the input values, so it made sense to make use of it instead of going for other approaches (a console app for example) in which some additional custom validation logic and effort may be required